 Having once been a track runner, I was also curious what my splits were, so to speak.
 It turns out that I unknowingly passed my halfway distance on July 21, on the way toward the Swiss-German border, and unknowingly celebrated my halfway day soon afterward in Freiburg by going to the movies on July 25.
 I hit 1,000 miles on my way to Vukovar, Croatia, on May 10 (day 58); 2,000 miles near Burgdorf, Switzerland, on July 19 (day 128); 3,000 miles just north of the Brecon Beacons in Wales, on September 3 (day 174); and 4,000 miles on my way to Thurso, Scotland, on November 20 (day 252).
 The first thousand miles took 58 days; the second, 70 days; the third, 46 days; and the fourth, 78 days.
 I suspect the variation is largely due to the mountains in the second and fourth thousand miles, the Schengen sprint in the third, and, well, fatigue.

-On most days, my route crossed flat or hilly ground, or kept to valley floors, but when the mountains were too good to miss, I got their good tidings, and spent a total of about 50 days on bold terrain.
 The highest point of the walk was the Vorderes Umbaltörl pass in the Venediger Group of the Hohe Tauern, at a snowy 9,600 feet, or 2,926 meters.
 The most vertically strenuous day of the walk was July 16, the day I passed the Eiger, Mönch, and Jungfrau over the course of just over 22 miles, or 36 kilometers.
 This involved 7,854 feet / 2,394 meters of ascent and about 7,200 feet / 2,200 meters of descent over Grosse Scheidegg and Kleine Scheidegg, albeit over well-maintained and well-marked paths.
 The picture above is from Grosse Scheidegg, with the Eiger looming over Grindelwald in the center and Kleine Scheidegg in the distance.
 When I reached Grindelwald in the middle of the day, I ripped open and ate an entire apple pie as an hors d’oeuvre.

 On 139 nights of the journey, I slept in a room with a roof; on 124 nights, I slept in a tent; and on four nights, I slept in the open as follows: by the side of a highway in a ditch, by the side of a highway on a roadcut, on the threshold of a snowed-in mountainside hut, and on a park bench.
 I was surprised and a little dismayed, in retrospect, at just how snug more than half the nights turned out to have been: so much for roughing it.
 Among the recurring causes for staying at a hostel, hotel, or guesthouse were a) needing to dry off; b) being unable to pitch a tent amidst urban sprawl; and, in Croatia, c) land mines.
 My longest stretch between rooms was the eight nights between budget hotels in Freiburg and Châlons-en-Champagne.
 The average roofless stretch was only three nights in a row, while my average roofed residence was three nights long.
 The latter average owes a lot to my three longest rests in Wales and Scotland near the end of the walk, each of them longer than a week, but it would be fair to say that my life as I know it depended on them.